silverveskilt/code-maps-public/README.md

 <!-- demo gif here -->
 ![Alt Text](./demo.gif)

 Welcome to CodeMaps!
-Just click on a UI element to open the relevant line of code in your favourite IDE, making quick product adjustments practically feel as if you'd be using a drag-n-drop editor.
-Automatically adds data-source attributes and supports ctrl/cmd-click navigation to Cursor, VS Code, and other IDEs.
+Gain better control over your software by visualizing the code structure and relationships between classes and methods in your project.

 ## Motivation